juclesaint17/Multinational-Retail-Data-Centralisation/README.md

    - numpy

-If the user will save incoming data to a different storage location, we suggest installing and the OS library and specify the path location where the data will be store and retrieved for data cleaning process.
+If the user will save incoming data to a different storage location, we suggest installing and the OS library and specify the location path  where the data will be store and retrieved for data cleaning process.

-## Usage

 ## Structure
-First four python files are created:
+First, four python files are created:
 - Database_utils.py
 - Data_extraction.py
 - Data_cleaning.py
 - Data_processing.py
-Database_utils.py file contains a python class named DatabaseConnector and,it is used to initiate a connection to the database,collect data stored in each table of the database.
+Database_utils.py file contains a python class named DatabaseConnector and,it is used to initiate a connection with the database engine,collect data stored in each table of the database.
 Data_extraction.py contains a python class named DataExtractor, this file contains functions to extract data from different sources like:
    - Data stored in a database table
    - Retrieve data in tabula pdf format
-   - Retrieve data in url json format
+   - Retrieve data stored in url as json format
    - Data store in s3 bucket(AWS), CSV format
    - Data store in s3 bucket(AWS), JSON format
 Data_cleaning.py file contains a python class called DataCleaning,and it is used to clean data retrieved from different sources,